steveworld/search/search-crunch/README.md

   --mappers INTEGER      Tuning knob that indicates the maximum number  of  MR  mapper tasks to use. -1 indicates
                          use all map  slots  available  on  the  cluster.
-This  parameter  only  applies to non- splitable input files (default: -1) --log4j FILE           Relative or absolute path to a  log4j.properties  config  file on the local file system.
+This  parameter  only  applies to non- splitable input files (default: -1) --dry-run              Run the pipeline but print documents to  stdout  instead of loading them into Solr.
+This can be used for quicker turnaround during early trial & debug sessions. (default: false) --log4j FILE           Relative or absolute path to a  log4j.properties  config  file on the local file system.
                          This file will be uploaded to each remote task.
 Example: /path/to/log4j.properties --chatty               Turn on verbose output. (default: false)